opensearch-project/documentation-website/_opensearch/supported-field-types/binary.md

 # Binary field type

-A binary field type is a binary value in [Base64](https://en.wikipedia.org/wiki/Base64) encoding that is not searchable.
+A binary field type contains a binary value in [Base64](https://en.wikipedia.org/wiki/Base64) encoding that is not searchable.

 ## Example